aqaPayam/NakhBot/docs/domain/02-entities.md

 Rejected because PendingPayment and PendingNakh cover the required pending flows.

-### UserBlock
+### UserBlock Entity

-Rejected for MVP.
+A separate user-facing UserBlock entity is not required for MVP.

-Users cannot block other users in MVP.

-Admins also do not have a pair-level block action in MVP.

-If a user has a safety issue, the user should submit a Report.

-Admin review can result in existing moderation actions such as restricting the user, banning the user, hiding/restoring a photo, or dismissing the report.

-Pair-level rediscovery prevention is handled by existing source records such as NotInterested, Match, UnmatchRecord, and UserPairState where applicable.
+Internal safety-only block state is represented by `UserPairState.state = blocked`.

+Normal users cannot create or view Block as a product action.

+Users are not notified when an internal block exists.

-A user-facing block feature may be added later if product requirements change
+A user-facing Block feature may be added later if product requirements change.

 ## 8. Notes